-Claude Code computer use turns Dispatch into a remote operator
+Claude Code turns Dispatch into a remote operator

 Anthropic’s Dispatch plus computer use let Claude Code take instructions from your phone and act on your real desktop under explicit app permissions.